 On October 29, 2015, the Company entered into a second amendment to the Financing Agreement (the "Second Amendment").
 Retroactive to October 1, 2015, the Second Amendment eliminated \$2,500 in monthly charges for the Financing Agreement.
 Effective December 1, 2015, the Second Amendment reduces the effective rate of interest to 2.25% plus an amount equal to the higher of prime rate or 3.25%.

 On July 19, 2016, the Company entered into a third amendment to the Financing Agreement.
-The Amendment increased the size of the revolving credit line ("Maximum Credit Facility") to \$2.5 million effective with the date of this amendment.
+The Amendment increased the size of the revolving credit line to \$2.5 million effective as of date of the amendment.